On the absence of shock waves and vacuum birefringence in Born--Infeld electrodynamics: Conclusion

 We have solved the Born field equations analytically assuming the solution in the form of a simple wave.
 We added the small amplitude perturbations and linearized the coefficients to study the singularity formation.
 We have showed that the system of equations decoupled for the ordinary wave.
 The solutions have the form of a nonlinear wave without dispersion in the linear approximation.

 We have presented and analyzed the analytical solutions in the Born theory for the $+$ and $-$ solutions.
-These correspond to the counter--propagating waves ($-$ case) and co--propagating waves ($+$ case).
+These correspond to the counter--propagating waves case $-$ and co--propagating waves case $+$.
 We have presented the analytical formulae for both cases and have shown explicitly that the only solutions for both cases are exceptional waves.

 We have analyzed the wave breaking in detail.
 For both cases, the wave steepening factor reduces to zero ($f'^{\pm}=0$), therefore only exceptional waves are the solutions.
-In the $-$ case, for the counter--propagating waves, these interact with each other and thus the photon--photon scattering process takes place.
-This results in the exceptional wave propagating in the forward direction with constant phase velocity.
-In the $+$ case, the co--propagating waves do not interact with each other and no photon--photon scattering occurs.
-The resulting exceptional wave propagates in the backward direction with constant phase velocity.
+In the case $-$, it results in the exceptional wave propagating in the forward direction with constant phase velocity.
+In the case $+$, the resulting exceptional wave propagates in the backward direction with constant phase velocity.
 This exceptional wave is not a real physical contribution to the outgoing radiation from the photon--photon scattering process in Born electrodynamics.

-We have shown explicitly that the only solutions for both cases are exceptional waves: the exceptional traveling wave solutions which propagate with constant speed and which do not turn into shocks \cite{Boillat1972, BoillatI, BoillatII} and \cite{BoillatIII}.
-The existence of only exceptional waves is fully consistent with the known literature.
-In comparison to the Heisenberg--Euler approximation \cite{KadlecovaKornBulanov2019, KadlecovaMine2019}, where the shock wave development takes place and has backward character, the shock wave development does not occur in Born electrodynamics for our problem of two counter--propagating laser beams.
+We have shown explicitly that the only solutions for both cases are exceptional waves: the exceptional wave solutions in Born--Infeld electrodynamics do not turn into shocks in our approximation.
+Such result is in agreement with publications \cite{Boillat1972,BoillatI,BoillatII}, and the conjecture \cite{Brenier2004}, that the shocks are not allowed to form in the Born-Infeld electrodynamics.
+Since the conjecture was shown as false \cite{NevesSerre2005}, there is still possibility of their existence.
+Further analysis requires further investigation.
+It would be necessary to investigate which initial conditions are large enough to create the shock waves or use higher order approximation in the fields in our study to see whether that would enable the shocks to be created.

-To investigate the problem with the Born--Infeld Lagrangian, we have extended our previous study of linearly polarized beams to the more general case of nonlinearly polarized beams (i.e. ${\bf E}\cdot{\bf B}\neq0$, where the term $\mathfrak{G}^2$ is non--vanishing).
-We have also investigated the extraordinary wave propagation.
-We have assumed the simplest generalization of our setup in order to solve the field equations and investigate the nonlinear wave evolution.
-The setup is thus rather mathematical but has enabled us to solve the field equations and investigate the shock wave development in the Born--Infeld framework.
-Furthermore we have discussed the contribution to the outgoing radiation in the proposed experiment aimed at the direct detection of the photon--photon scattering.